KD-3/KD-3/README.md

 ### Hi there 👋
+I am Kaustubh Dixit, sophomore student at IIT Jodhpur.
+Over the years I've tried my hands on many things - Deep Learning, Web Development, UI Designing, Robotics, Photography, Blogging and even keyboard and guitar.
+I love experimenting and working with new technology.
+That's the thing that keeps me kicking in life
 <!--
 **KD-3/KD-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.